ctschroeder/tutorials/Voyant.md

 * Select a PNG file.
 (SVG is higher quality but sometimes our blog software won't allow you to use SVG files.)
 * Follow instructions on screen to save (right-click or ctrl-click, save image as..., navigate to place on your computer where you want to save)
 * Be sure to give your file a **meaningful filename** before you save.
-* Be sure to make note of what this visualization visualizes (what is the corpus, using stop words or not , etc.)
+* Be sure to **take notes** on what this visualization visualizes (what is the corpus, using stop words or not , etc.)

 ### Step 10: Embed a corpus or tool visualization in a blog post or website

 This section will tell you how to embed a static image (png file) or live interactive visualization (an html snippet) in your website.

+#### Note: Spring 2025 semester this lab is being posted to a Google doc.
+You can embed an image in a Google doc -- not sure about a live interactive viz

 #### Note: In Feb 2022 and 2023 I had trouble exporting images using the html snippet or png file in SAFARI.
 If you're using Safari:
 If you're using Safari or another browser where you don't see options to export visualizations listed above then COPY the url for your Voyant corpus [see Step 8 above](https://github.com/ctschroeder/tutorials/blob/master/Voyant.md#step-8-bookmark-a-corpus-or-a-view-within-a-tool-to-return-to-it-later) and PASTE it into the CHROME BROWSER.